What is the San Gabriel Mountains National Monument?

 In 2014, President Obama designated a portion of the San Gabriel Mountains region as a national monument.
 The San Gabriel Mountains National Monument includes 346,177 acres of land that is now protected by the Federal government and managed by the United States Forest Service.

 Why is it important to protect the San Gabriel Mountains?

-The region provides Los Angeles with 80 percent of our available open space and one-third of our drinking water.
+The region provides Los Angeles with more than 70 percent of our available open space and one-third of our drinking water.

 Our work to protect our forests, foothills, watersheds, and rivers is to ensure that water quality and supply is maintained.
 This work also protects native fish, animals, and plants that call the San Gabriel Mountains home, including the California condor, California spotted owl, Nelson’s bighorn sheep, and limber pines.

 Our work also helps to provide park-poor communities with access to open, green space for healthy recreation.

 Who is the San Gabriel Mountains Forever Coalition?